 Tennyson Center for Children has served Colorado’s most neglected, abused, and traumatized children since 1904.
-We provide a safe, stable home for kids 5-18 who are facing critical circumstances and need residential care; an accredited, therapeutic K-12 school with a 4:1 student-to-staff ratio on our campus; and in-home and community services in 19 counties across the state to provide preventive services and therapy to strengthen families with children aged 0 to adulthood.
+We provide an accredited, therapeutic K-12 school with a 4:1 student-to-staff ratio on our campus and in-home and community services in 18 counties across the state to provide preventive services and therapy to strengthen families with children aged 0 to adulthood.

 In 2019, we began leading a statewide collaborative called Rewiring that seeks to ensure that families remain safely together and eventually reduce the number of children and families involved with the child welfare system.

 Our impact department leads programs toward the ability to make better informed decisions that improve quality outcomes.
 Data drives strategic decisions within our agency, and informs changes and improvements to our programs.